jrhunter/rhunter/content/publications/_index.md

 ## Articles

-"Critical Legal Studies and Marx's Critique: A Reappraisal." _Yale Journal of Law and the Humanities_, Vol. 31, No. 2 (2021), 457--480.

 "Capitalism, Depoliticization, and Climate Politics." _Science & Society_, Vol. 85, No. 2 (April 2021), 184--191.

+"[Critical Legal Studies and Marx's Critique: A Reappraisal](https://digitalcommons.law.yale.edu/yjlh/vol31/iss2/7/)." _Yale Journal of Law and the Humanities_, Vol. 31, No. 2 (2021), 389--412.

 "[The Digital Turn and the Ethical Turn: Depoliticization in Digital Practice and Political Theory](https://www.boundary2.org/2018/08/hunter/)." [_boundary2online_](https://www.boundary2.org/2018/08/hunter/).
 August 2, 2018.